The Molecular Cloud Lifecycle I: Constraining H2 formation and dissociation rates with observations: Conclusions

 \section{Conclusions}

 In this study, we have investigated the photodissociation and formation processes of H$_2$ in simulated molecular clouds (MCs), with a particular focus on utilizing FUV and IR line emissions to constrain these rates.
-Our key findings are as follows: \begin{enumerate} \item A significant fraction of MC mass and volume is out of chemical steady state (CSS) due to rapid dynamical evolution, with H$_2$ formation rates either exceeding or lagging behind photodissociation rates (Tables \ref{tab:table sim properties}-\ref{tab:table out of eq stats}).

-\item The total intensity of H$_2$ line emission, whether measured in FUV or IR, can effectively constrain the line-of-sight (LOS) integrated H$_2$ photodissociation rate $\dot{\Sigma}_{D}$ (Eqs.~\ref{eq: D-Itot}, \ref{eq: D-Itot IR}).
+Our key findings are as follows: \begin{enumerate} \item A significant fraction of MC mass and volume is out of chemical steady state (CSS) due to rapid dynamical evolution, with H$_2$ formation rates either exceeding or lagging behind photodissociation rates (Tables~\ref{tab:table sim properties}-\ref{tab:rates_comparison}). \item The total intensity of H$_2$ line emission, whether measured in FUV or IR, can effectively constrain the line-of-sight (LOS) integrated H$_2$ photodissociation rate $\dot{\Sigma}_{D}$ (Eqs.~\ref{eq: D-Itot}, \ref{eq: D-Itot IR}).

 \item Measurements of HI and total gas column density provide a means to constrain the integrated H$_2$ formation rate, $\dot{\Sigma}_{F}$ (Eq.~\ref{eq: JF observation 2}).

 \item By combining H$_2$ line emission and gas column densities, we can determine the chemical state of gas along the LOS: CSS ($\dot{\Sigma}_{F}/\dot{\Sigma}_{D} \approx 1$), active H$_2$ formation ($\dot{\Sigma}_{F}/\dot{\Sigma}_{D} \gg 1$), or active photodissociation ($\dot{\Sigma}_{F}/\dot{\Sigma}_{D} \ll 1$) (Eq.~\ref{eq: JF_to_JD}).